aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to MD" h2="Transform MSG to MD within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to MD.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of converting emails from one format to another.
+This is useful for archiving emails, for example, or for transferring emails between different email clients.

+<h2>How Aspose.Total Helps for MSG to MD Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that can be used to convert emails from the MSG file format to HTML, and then from HTML to MD.

+The first API is Aspose.Email for C++, which can be used to convert MSG files to HTML.
+This API provides a range of features, including the ability to read and write MSG files, and to convert them to other formats.

+The second API is Aspose.Words for C++, which can be used to export HTML to MD.
+This API provides a range of features, including the ability to read and write HTML files, and to convert them to other formats.

+Both APIs are included in the Aspose.Total for C++ package, which makes it easy to access both APIs from the same package.
+This makes it easy to convert emails from MSG to MD, without having to purchase and install separate APIs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}